 The U.S. – Bahamas Fulbright program aims to foster cultural understanding between our two countries.
 Therefore, preference is given to applicants who do not have extensive experience (six months or longer) in the United States.

-Applicants with extensive U.S. experience should explain in detail how further experience in the U.S. will fulfill the Fulbright mission in ways that their prior visits did not.
+Applicants with extensive U.S. experience should explain in detail how further experience in the U.S. will fulfil the Fulbright mission in ways that their prior visits did not.

-The call for the Fulbright Foreign Student Scholarship 2020-2021 is open until midnight Eastern Daylight Time on Nov 6, 2019.
+The call for the Fulbright Foreign Student Scholarship for 2022-2023 is open until midnight Eastern Daylight Time on July 20, 2021.
 Applications will not be received after the deadline.